-Pro Shop: 802-253-9649
+Pro Shop: 802-253-6435

 Golf Courses.
-Topnotch does not have a golf course of its own; however, guest do have privileges at the exclusive Country Club of Vermont and the staff can arrange for guests to play on the 18-hole championship course at the Stowe Country Club nearby.
+Topnotch does not have a golf course of its own; however, guests do have privileges at the exclusive Country Club of Vermont and the staff can arrange for guests to play on the 18-hole championship course at the Stowe Country Club nearby.

 Horseback Riding.
-The equestrian center just across the road from the inn offers guided trail rides, instruction in both English and Western riding, a training ring for experienced riders, and pony rides for kids.
+The equestrian center just across the road from the resort offers guided trail rides, instruction in both English and Western riding, a training ring for experienced riders, and pony rides for kids.
 It's open from mid-May to November.
 During the winter months, the equestrian center offers sleigh rides through the Vermont countryside.

 Biking & Jogging Trails.
 Across Rte.
 108 from the resort, near the indoor tennis courts and equestrian center, is the trail head for the Stowe Recreation Path.
 Begun in 1981, this 5.3-mile paved byway parallels Rte.
 108 all the way into Stowe, providing bicyclists, joggers, and in-line skaters with their own traffic-free thoroughfare.
 The winding path crosses the Little River 11 times on the way from Main Street in Stowe to just beyond Topnotch.
 Along the way it passes century-old trees and affords views of quintessential Vermont village architecture, fields of wildflowers, covered bridges. and Mount Mansfield.
 And it's free.
 Bikes and in-line skates can be rented from the Nordic Barn Recreation Center.

 The experienced resort staff keeps kids active and engaged throughout their stay, offering a variety of fun things geared specifically to kids.
 With family activities such as kite-flying, berry picking, arts and crafts, snowshoeing and evening bonfires as part of an ever-changing schedule, the kids will find plenty to do.
-The Junior Tennis Academy is also a favorite with the kids, open every morning for ages 3-14.
-Babysitting service is also available for younger children through the concierge.
+The summer summer junior camps are also a favorite with kids ages 6-12.

-or comparison's sake, also check out:
+For comparison's sake, also check out:

 4000 Mountain Rd.